Cinema of Angola

-The cinema of Angola refers to the film industry and culture in the nation of Angola.
+The Cinema of Angola (Portuguese: Cinema de Angola) refers to the film industry and culture in the nation of Angola.
 During Portuguese colonization, popular films were imported from abroad, and movie theaters were popular social venues.
 In the late-colonial period and at the start of independence, Angola produced several independent films, such as Sambizanga, however during the civil war, film production became difficult.
 Angola currently suffers from financial issues around the funding of new films.

 History

 Colonial Era

 The first cinemas in Angola were built in the 1930s, with a total of 50 being built by the middle of the 1970s.
 Once community meeting points, many are now in a state of disrepair, but there is an effort to restore some of them.

 During the late-colonial period, both Hollywood and European films were shown in popular Angolan movie theaters.
 Also shown at this time were films from Mexico, Hong Kong, and Brazil.
 It is reported that United States Western film and Asian kung fu film were particularly popular.
 Specifically, European films were most popular at theaters in mostly white neighborhoods, while Westerns and kung fu films were most popular in Black neighborhoods.